yejeelee/Pizza-Ordering-System-API/README.md

 # Pizza Paradise

-Team of Three: Clara, Jada, Jenny
+Team of Three: Clara, Jada, YeJee Jenny Lee

 This repository contains code for the Pizza Paradise API, an API that supports a pizza store.
 The API can be viewed live on the